chrishayuk/chuk-mlx/src/chuk_lazarus/models_v2/README.md

 # Models v2

-A composable, async-native, Pydantic-native model framework for building and training language models on MLX.
+A composable, Pydantic-native model framework for building and training language models on MLX.

+Models v2 treats **model architecture as a composable system**, not a monolith.

 ## Architecture